butttcoin/ButtCoinV2/source/other/REAPER/readme.md

 This is a quick overview of the Reaper token.
 It is a 0xBUTT promotional token for the Halloween 2019.
 It is a deflationary token, and one of a kind!
 Our intention is to create the cruel and the scariest token that has ever been made.
-Furthermore, our intention is to bring so much chaos, that anarchists would run away screaming like little girls.

 There are two main periods.
 One is a sowing period and other is the reaping period.
 - Sowing period consists of rewarding the token transfers, every 10 minutes, at random.
 - Reaping period consists of burning the most inactive accounts and taking 50% from them.

-We will automate the SNAYL model of a buffer which increases with the amount of transfers, also at random.
-Since the buffer is processed at random, it won't be possible to tell whether we are reaping or sowing and therefore we will create the complete chaos.

 ## Token allocation
 We will leave 7 million (one third) for the owner account in order to be able to spread the tokens to exchanges for a liquidity.